blondelina/Veterinary-Clinic/readme.md

-# Veterinary clinic application
+# Veterinary Clinic Managemnt System
 ***
-**Short description:**
+**Description:**

-Application used to store and manage patients in a veterinary clinic
+Application used to store and manage patients in a veterinary clinic.
+Patients are stored in a .csv file, user interface done with Qt

 ***
 **Features:**